In this post, you’ll find all the best events and things to see and do in April, updated for 2024.

 Whiskey Warmer is an annual fundraiser for the Westhaven Foundation, which provides grants and scholarships to local charitable organizations.

-This charity whiskey tasting is a 20-minute drive south from downtown, in Franklin.
+This charity whiskey tasting is a 20-minute drive south of downtown.

 The event is only open to attendees who are 21 years old or above.